Now open for Entries

 Her areas of expertise include integrating teams in culturally diverse set-ups, driving operational excellence, retaining and developing talent and structuring compensation & benefits.

 Her excellent people and change management skills have helped TCS grow substantially in the geography.
-Under her leadership, TCS UK & Ireland has achieved the ‘Investor in People’ certification and retained the Gold status for the second time and awarded Britain’s Top Employers for five consecutive years.
+Under her leadership, TCS UK & Ireland has achieved the ‘Investor in People’ certification with Gold status and awarded Britain’s top employers by CRI for four consecutive years.

 Nupur’s focus as HR Director extends beyond the work force to the community.
 TCS in the UK achieved the platinum plus standard for its performance in Business in the Community (BitC) Corporate Responsibility Index.